 4. Create an Exciting Benefits Package

-Other exciting benefits and perks could include additional paid time off, an achievement-based high dollar or rewards cards bonus structure, flexible and employee trade scheduling, telecommute opportunities, extended maternity leave, paternity leave, on-site day care and fitness areas or paid off site memberships, business partner discounts and travel per diem.
+Other exciting benefits and perks could include additional paid time off, an achievement-based high dollar or rewards cards bonus structure, flexible and employee trade scheduling, telecommuting opportunities, extended maternity leave, paternity leave, on-site daycare, and fitness areas or paid off-site memberships, business partner discounts and travel per diem.